rickumali/math/readme.txt

 This is a README file.
 Enjoy.
 A small update.
-A small update by my alterego.
+A small update by my alter ego.